jimratliff/GenoMac-user/README.md

 [^WHAT_IS_JUST]: The [just command](https://github.com/casey/just) is a “command runner” or “a handy way to save and run project-specific commands.”
 It is a modern successor to the [make command](https://man7.org/linux/man-pages/man1/make.1.html).

 At certain points in the process, the Hypervisor will encourage/prompt the user to logout of the user account.
 When you log in after the logout, simply start the Hypervisor again (type the following into iTerm: `just run-hypervisor`).
 The Hypervisor keeps track of its state, and it will restart where you last left off.
-Keep logging back in, after each logout, and running `just run-hypervisor` until you see “TTFN”.
+Keep logging back in, after each logout, and running `just run-hypervisor` until you see “TTFN,” signaling completion of the fully Hypervisor cycle.

 ### This repo supplies “dotfiles” that help to configure some of the user’s software

 This repository is intended to be used with [GNU Stow](https://www.gnu.org/software/stow/), which is installed by the GenoMac-system repo.

-The `stow_directory` of the current repo contains a set of *dotfiles* for the user that are compartmentalized by package, e.g., git, ssh, zsh, etc. For example, famous examples of dotfiles are `.zshrc` (for Zshell) and Git’s `config` files.
+The `stow_directory` of the current repo contains a set of *dotfiles* for the user that are compartmentalized by package, e.g., Git, SSH, zsh, etc.

 Note, in particular, the following non-exhaustive list of particular settings scattered among the dotfiles:
 - 1Password
   - `stow_directory/1password/.config/1Password/ssh/agent.toml` specifies that the keys only from the 'Dev' vault are accessible to the 1Password SSH Agent
 - BetterTouchTool
-  - `stow_directory/BetterTouchTool/.config/BetterTouchTool/Default_preset.json` provides settings for [BetterTouchTool](https://folivora.ai/) to all users and Macs.[^POINTING_BTT_TO_DOTFILE]
+  - `stow_directory/BetterTouchTool/.config/BetterTouchTool/Default_preset.json` provides customized settings for [BetterTouchTool](https://folivora.ai/) to all users and Macs.[^POINTING_BTT_TO_DOTFILE]
 - Git
   - `stow_directory/git/.config/git/git_ignore_global` specifies a default, global .gitignore file
   - `stow_directory/git/.config/git/config`
-    - This file is where your name and email for commits should be entered
+    - Typically, this file is where your name and email for commits *could* be entered, but GenoMac-user does things differently.[^GIT_CONFIG_USER_IS_INCLUDED]
     - Specifies `rebase = true`, `autostash = true`, and `editor = bbedit`
 - Homebrew
   - `stow_directory/homebrew/.config/homebrew/brew.env` specifies that Homebrew should install apps so that they will not be quarantined on first use (`HOMEBREW_CASK_OPTS=--no-quarantine`)